juxtapos/Rain/README.md

 # Developing Web Components

 Use the '_skeleton' component as a template for your own components.

+# i18n

+Rain uses for internationalization gettext.
+Their is a convention for the po files.
+Here is an example for a folder structure:

+  appname/htdocs/locales
+                    |
+                    |- en_US
+                    |      \
+                    |      |- messages.po
+                    |      |- other.po
+                    |      o
+                    |
+                    |- de_DE
+                    |      \
+                    |      |- messages.po
+                    |      |- other.po
+                    |      o
+                    |
+                    |- fr_FR
+                    o      \
+                           |- messages.po
+                           |- other.po
+                           o

+In this example we have 3 languages and 2 different domains.
+So you can easily switch between languages and domains.

+Following methods are understanding in a template:
+* gettext('msgid')
+* ngettext('msgid', 'msgid_plural', number)

+Example:

+<title>gettext('title')</title>

+TO BE DONE:
+*getmedia('media.png') which will be dissolved with a convention too *parameter to gettext, ngettext, getmedia to force a language

 # Documentation